Winter blues? Follow these tips

 Winter is also a time to restore your deepest resources.
 Have you given yourself any time for retreat, however small?
 Why are you working so hard?
 You’ve done enough.
 Let yourself be held in rest this time of year.
 Running on empty without time to replenish is a recipe for disaster.

-Sleep is essential at all times of the year, but especially during the winter.
-Ideally, wake up and sleep at a similar time every day.
+Sleep is essential year-round, especially during winter.
+Ideally, wake up and go to bed at a similar time every day.
 This will help support and regulate your circadian rhythm.
 It isn’t easy to attune to the slower pace of winter when on a caffeine buzz.
-Caffeine can also be a big disrupter of sleep, so don’t overdo it and finish any caffeine you consume early in the day.
+Caffeine can also be a significant disruptor of sleep, so don’t overdo it and finish any caffeine you consume early in the day.
 Learn more about sleep and herbs for sleep here.

 Balance blood sugar

-The highs and lows associated with an imbalance of blood sugar can be pretty damaging over time, resulting in inflammation, higher levels of cortisol (the stress hormone), moodiness, and weight gain.
+The highs and lows associated with an imbalance in blood sugar can be pretty damaging over time, leading to inflammation, higher cortisol levels (the stress hormone), moodiness, and weight gain.
 Even if you eat a fairly healthy diet, you may have higher-than-healthy blood sugar levels due to eating too much processed or sugary food.

 Reduce high-sugar and carb foods and opt for high-quality proteins and healthy fats.
 Some foods and snacks to consider are nuts and seeds, hard-boiled eggs, hummus with veggies, and almond butter.
 Learn more about natural remedies for balancing your blood sugar here.